The liver is the largest organ in the body, situated in the upper part of the abdomen on the right-hand side of the body.

 - Another form of chemotherapy specifically used with liver cancer is chemoembolisation.
 Chemotherapy drugs are injected directly into the tumour in the liver.
 The drugs are mixed with a substance called lipiodol that helps the chemotherapy stay in the liver for longer.
 This safely blocks the blood supply (embolisation) thus starving the tumour of oxygen, and destroying it.

-For more information about chemotherapy, go to our chemotherapy fact sheet.
+For more information about chemotherapy, go to our chemotherapy page.

 Surgery for liver cancer